-City and County of Honolulu Community Assistance Division is a Public Housing Agency in Honolulu, Hawaii that participates in the Section 8 Housing Choice Voucher (HCV) program.
+City and County of Honolulu Community Assistance Division is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 City and County of Honolulu Community Assistance Division serves Honolulu County.

-The City and County of Honolulu Department of Community Services: Community Assistance Division (CAD) Section 8 Housing Choice Voucher waiting list is currently closed.
-It was last open for five days in June 2018; and before that in May 2014, in 2007, and in 2005.
+The City and County of Honolulu Community Assistance Division (CAD) Section 8 Housing Choice Voucher waiting list is currently closed.
+Applications were last accepted from June 14, 2021 until June 18, 2021.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete the online application.